Executive Director865.946.3221 | 1201 Oak Ridge Turnpike, Oak Ridge, TN 37830

 Chris holds a Doctor of Education in Leadership and Professional Practice.
-He has an MBA with a specialization in Human Resource Management from King University, a Bachelor of Arts in Criminal Justice from East Tennessee State University, and an Associate of Applied Science from Northeast State Community College.
+He has an MBA with a specialization in Human Resource Management from King University, a Bachelor of Science in Criminal Justice from East Tennessee State University, and an Associate of Applied Science from Northeast State Community College.
 He is an active member in the Smoky Mountain Chapter of the American Society for Industrial Security (ASIS International) and the TN Association of Chiefs of Police (TACP).
 He also serves on the TN Department of Education's Law, Public Safety, Corrections and Security Industry Advisory Council.

 Training Specialist865.946.3235 | 1201 Oak Ridge Turnpike, Oak Ridge, TN 37830

 Jason Jones joined LEIC as a Training Specialist for the National Forensic Academy (NFA).
 He brings 25 years of experience in criminal/crime scene investigations.
 He is a graduate of Georgia Military College in Milledgeville, GA, and Shorter University in Rome, GA.